top of page

 "Those memories still feel soft so many years later, and I wonder if they'll ever wear out:"

-AID India was a wonderful nonprofit to work with – the right mix of smart compassion and down-to-earth grassroots proximity.
-One of my favorite things about going into the office was how people would go in, or rather how they wouldn't: everybody took off their shoes outside, as is customary in the domestic realm across large parts of Asia.
-It made the office feel a little less office-y, and so did the collegial sweetness.
+AID India was a better-than-perfect nonprofit to work with—the right mix of smart compassion and down-to-earth grassroots proximity.
+One of my favorite things about going into the office was how people would go in, or rather how they would not: shoes were parked outside, as is customary in the domestic realm across large parts of Asia.
+It made the office feel a little less office-y, and so did the collegial sugar that outsweetened even the Chai.

 It goes without saying, writing, or reading that all kids are best off at school, receiving an education that empowers them to choose their later lives.
-Education is key to almost every door.
+Education is key to most doors.
 And English a key to doors not only outside but also within India, where you might be a stranger in your own land.

 So long friends.